Goals

 The full memory diagram shows the state of memory up to the point where main was called.
 The information shown in gdb should match this diagram.
 Here are some key details to observe:

-• Look at the memory diagram and find addresses 0x40000000 to 0x400001e8.
+0x40000000to0x400001e8.
 This is the "text" section, containing binary-encoded instructions.
-You can decode a range of addresses in gdb using the disassemble command.
-Try it now, and see how instructions match what is shown in the memory diagram.
+You can specified arguments todisassemblecommand to select a named function or range of addresses.
+Try it now, and see how instructions match what is shown in the memory diagram. - The gdb

-• The gdb x command ("examine memory") display the contents of memory as though it were an array.
+xcommand ("examine memory") is used to display the contents of memory as though it were an array.
+You specify the number of elements, the size of each element, and display format.- Use

-• The stack pointer was initialized to address 0x50000000 and grows downward when a new stack frame is pushed.
-At the point the program is currently stopped, the stack contains only one stack frame, for the function _cstart.
-The frame size is 16 bytes and occupies locations 0x4ffffff0- 0x4ffffffc on the stack.
+0x50000000and grows downward when a new stack frame is pushed.
+At the point the program is currently stopped, the stack contains only one stack frame, for the function_cstart.
+The frame size is 16 bytes and occupies locations0x4ffffff0-0x4ffffffcon the stack.- Try examine

 gdb commands to single step by assembly instruction